-The requirements for Payment Application Data Security Standard (PA-DSS) are derived from the Payment Card Industry Data Security Standard (PCI DSS).
-This document details what is required for a merchant to be PCI-DSS compliant (and therefore what a payment application must support to facilitate a merchant's PCI-DSS compliance).
+The requirements for the Payment Application Data Security Standard (PA-DSS) are derived from the Payment Card Industry Data Security Standard (PCI DSS).
+This document details what is required for a Merchant to be PCI-DSS compliant (and therefore what a payment application must support to facilitate a Merchant's PCI-DSS compliance).
 Traditional PCI-DSS compliance may not apply to payment application vendors since most vendors do not store, process, or transmit cardholder data.
-However, because these payment applications are used by merchants to store, process, and transmit cardholder data, and merchants are required to be PCI-DSS compliant, payment applications should facilitate, and not prevent, merchants' PCI-DSS compliance.
+However, because these payment applications are used by Merchants to store, process, and transmit cardholder data, and Merchants are required to be PCI-DSS compliant, payment applications should facilitate, and not prevent, Merchants' PCI-DSS compliance.

 Just a few of the ways payment applications can prevent a merchant's compliance are:

 - Storage of magnetic stripe data in the merchant's network after authorization;

 - Applications that require Merchants to disable other features required by PCI-DSS, such as anti-virus software or firewalls, and;

 - Vendors that use unsecured methods to connect to the application to provide support to the Merchant.